cooperative-computing-lab/cctools/doc/manuals/jx/reference.md

-# JX (JSON Extended) Language Reference
+# JX Expression Language Reference

 ## Overview

-JX is an extension of the JSON data description language.
+The JX Expression language is an extension of the JSON data description language.
 It combines familiar expression operators, function calls, external data, and ordinary JSON contents to yield a powerful data querying and manipulation language.
 JX is used throughout